Awareness Track

 Watch the network in real time

-The GCP dot updates continuously, reflecting whether the global RNG network shows deviation from expected randomness.
+The live GCP 2.0 gauge - the modern successor to the classic GCP dot - updates continuously, showing the global RNG network's current coherence number and consciousness band.
 Track it during meditation sessions or major events.

 Why People Watch the GCP